-The list of actions and needed to achieve the objectives of the project, together with the main methods, are summarized below.
+List of actions needed to achieve the objectives of the project and their progress.

-A.1 Realization a scoping study on best practices in biodiversity conservation and monitoring activities implemented by farmers in the EU Member States.
+A.1 Scoping study on best practices.
+Realization a scoping study on best practices in biodiversity conservation and monitoring activities implemented by farmers in the EU Member States.
 The collection of materials will be followed by the selection of 5 case studies that could be of interest for the GRACE project.

 A.2 Environmental and socio-economic analyses.
 The available information on the environmental context of the 3 target areas will be collected, in terms of vegetation, description of the European ecological network Natura 2000 (N2000) sites and of the three habitat types involved in the project (natural and semi-natural grassland formations) to build a geo-database useful for monitoring activities.

 A.3 Market analysis.
 It will provide an exhaustive survey on meat produced in N2000 sites for the useful for the construction of subsequent project actions, including marketing strategies and correct territorial management of breeding areas.

 Milestones: Start of administration of the questionnaires (28/04/2021), Start of focus groups (07/03/2022)

 - To inform farmers on: conservation objectives and opportunities of the N2000 network and specific objectives of the project;